Road Dogg: James Gang/Voodoo Kin Mafia (2006–2008)

-At Turning Point, James won one of the cases in the Feast or Fired match, which was later revealed to contain a contract for a World Tag Team Championship match.
+At Turning Point, James won one of the cases in the Feast or Fired match, which was later revealed to contain a contract for a TNA World Tag Team Championship match.
 Instead of teaming with Kip, he chose his father "Bullet" Bob Armstrong to be his tag team partner.
 B.G. and Bullet Bob lost their title match against A.J.
 Styles and Tomko in the opening match of Against All Odds.
 He and Kip had turned face but on the February 21, 2008 edition of Impact!, Kip turned on James and Armstrong by hitting them both with a crutch, turning heel in the process.
 At Lockdown, he finally defeated Kip in a six-sides of steel match.

 Sporadic appearances and departure (2008–2009)

 At Final Resolution, James returned to TNA television for the first time in months and participated in the Feast or Fired Match, which was won by Curry Man, Homicide, Hernandez, and Jay Lethal.
 James was also seen on Impact! two weeks later as he was trying to hold back Jeff Jarrett from fighting Kurt Angle.
 The week afterwards, he was punched by Angle while he and Jarrett were fighting.
 On the January 8, 2009 edition of Impact!, James faced off against Angle, but lost via submission due to Angle's ankle lock.

 On September 15, 2009, James was released from his TNA contract.